tnevolin/FO2FairPlay/README.md

 * All ammo AC mod values are set to zero.

-## Armor DT

-I agree with FO2Tweaks Damage mod author that armor DT/DR parameters are completely redundant.
-Not from the realism perspective but from game mechannics and usability one.
-It is just impossible to assign them different values and expect player to understand whether **10/20** armor is better than **0/40** one just by looking at number.
-Granted they work different ways but nobody largely care.
-Better armor should provide better protection on average, that is what most player need to know.
-Luckily, the same FO2Tweaks Damage mod made ammo DR mod affecting both DT and DR synchronized way.
-So either of them can be easily discarded.
-From one hand, DR seems like an armor natural *impact stopping* property nullifying damage below certain threshold.
-From another, it would be notiriously difficult to balance against quite variative enemy damage range.
-This is especially risky in combination with weapon mods introducing weapons with new damage ranges.
-DR in its turn is just a self explanatory number of proportional damage reduction working well with any weapon damage range.

-Taking that FO designers paid closer attention to armor DR and was quite conservative about DT, I would keep armor DT out of scope leaving only DR as game wide defensive parameter affected by armor, derived stats, drugs, etc.

-* All armor DT values are set to zero.

 ## Book affected skills

 Having just few skills affected by books is kind of skewed view on things.
 This forces player *NOT* to tag book raisable skills.
 It would be fairer and probaly funnier too to distribute book effect across all skills.